Juvenile lifer seeks reprieve amid broader push for leniency

 Briones began serving prison time in 1997 for the death of Brian Patrick Lindsay, a Northern Arizona University honors student who was home for the summer and had picked up a solo shift at a Subway sandwich shop.

-Briones drove four others from the notorious “Eastside Crips Rolling 30s” gang to the restaurant on May 15, 1994, one of whom was armed with a 9 mm pistol.
+Briones drove four others from the notorious “Eastside Crips Rolling 30s” gang to the restaurant on May 15, 1994, one of whom was armed with a 9 mm pistol, according to court documents.
 Lindsay was preparing food they ordered when one of the gang members went outside to talk to Briones, came back inside and suddenly shot Lindsay in the face.
 He pumped more bullets into Lindsay as he lay bleeding on the floor.

 They had planned the robbery to get cash for guns, prosecutors wrote in court documents.
 They weren't able to open the cash register but took a bank bag with $100 and the food the dying clerk had prepared.